a0soft/Ajmcs0/README.md

-# a0Jmcs
+# Ajmcs0
-A Job Monitoring and Control System based "0", for controlled mobile agents, especially AGVs.
+Agent Job Monitoring and Control System based "0", for controlled mobile agents, especially AGVs.
 Its main programming language is C/C++.
-"a0Jmcs" can be pronounced as /eɪ ˈzɪərəʊ dʒeɪ 'meks/.
+"Ajmcs0" can be pronounced as /eɪ dʒeɪ 'meks ˈzɪərəʊ/.

 ----------------------------------------------------------------
 # Architecture
-a0Jmcs version 1.0.0.1 will include the following components:
+Ajmcs0 version 1.0.0.1 will include the following components:

 1.TransportationNet and Job editor.